ndaman/fracture/docs/exam 1/lecture2.md

 \\end{aligned}$$

 -   The function *ϕ* = *ϕ*(*x*, *y*) is known as the Airy stress function
--   When constructed in this way, equilibrium is automatically satisfied
+-   Equilibrium is automatically satisfied

 ----
 ## compatibility